gregboard/Project_4/README.md

 The next sentence is true.\
 The previous sentence is false.\
 The previous two sentences are absolute nonsense.\
+\
+Wisdom borrowed from Uncle Jimmy.\
+When life gives you lemons:\
+Throw those lemons on the ground, spit in life's eye, and refuse to leave until you get the damned limes you asked for the in first place.\
+\

 ## Messages Found